top of page

 Public health

-The European Food Safety Authority (EFSA) has concluded that cage systems have a higher prevalence of Salmonella compared to cage-free systems.
+The European Food Safety Authority (EFSA) has concluded that facilities using cage systems have a higher prevalence of Salmonella than cage-free systems.

-A growing number of companies have pledged to ditch the cruel battery-cage systems that have long been used in the egg industry.
-They may publish such policies on their website, social media, or other communication outlets.
+An increasing number of companies have committed to abandoning the cruel battery-cage system, which has been used in the egg industry for decades.
+It is referred to as a commitment when they publish a policy on their website, social media, or other media outlets.

 Asset 1.png